 - Fine and gross motor skills

 - …..and much more!

 If your child has ASD and you are not currently a AES client, your child is welcome to join any of our Social Club programs.
 We also take children without a formal diagnosis.
-We will conduct an evaluation to see if your child is ready for these programs and which social clubs suits them the best.
+We will conduct an evaluation of all children to see if they are ready for these programs and which social clubs suits them the best.
 Entry to our Social Clubs is determined by their developmental needs to ensure a successful outcome.

 Call us on (08) 9240 5800 for more information or to enrol your child in a program.